EchterAlsFake/Porn_Fetch/README/INSTALLATION.md

 32-bit and 64-bit:

 Most processors and systems are running on 64-bit.
-In some very specific use cases some people need the 32-bit version, and those can download it.
-For the average person the 64-bit version is the best!
+In some very specific use cases, some people need the 32-bit version, and those can download it.
+For the average person, the 64-bit version is the best!

 # Windows
 The relevant file for you is: `PornFetch_Windows_GUI_x64.exe`

-After downloading it you can just double-click on it and Porn Fetch will open and is ready to be used.
+After downloading it, you can just double-click on it, and Porn Fetch will open and is ready to be used.

 ### other files...
 `PornFetch_Windows_CLI_x32.exe` = CLI version for 32-bit processors